The Royal Forest of Dean Rotary Club

 (Please note: dogs are NOT allowed within the Centre or on the trail.
 The trail is pushchair friendly but can get extremely muddy in wet weather.
 Wheelchairs can access the trail but it could prove difficult for some.)

-The Gruffalo Trail at the Dean Heritage Centre is now open to visitors!
-The woodland trail is a series of wooden carvings across our woodland site, depicting the adventures from the best loved childrens story by Julia Donaldson and Axel Scheffler.
+The woodland trails were a series of wooden carvings across our woodland site, depicting the adventures from the best loved childrens story by Julia Donaldson and Axel Scheffler.

-The trail recreates scenes from the storybook, including the mouse's confrontations with the fox, the owl and the snake who want to eat him for their dinner and the scary monster he creates to outwit them!
+The trail recreated scenes from the storybook, including the mouse's confrontations with the fox, the owl and the snake.
 The Gruffalo has received worldwide acclaim, selling 3.5 million copies in 31 different countries and a short film of the book featuring famous names from the British acting industry, was nominated for an Oscar last year.

-The wooden sculptures have been painstakingly carved by resident chainsaw artists Clayton Ryder and Gil Parnham, using locally sourced redwood from the Forest of Dean.
+The wooden sculptures were painstakingly carved by resident chainsaw artists Clayton Ryderand his team, using locally sourced redwood from the Forest of Dean.

 Former England rugby captain and Gloucester Rugby stalwart Phil Vickery was on hand to open the Gruffalo trail at the Dean Heritage Centre near Soudley on the 31st March with his family.
 Phil said he was delighted to lend his support to the Dean Heritage Centre and thought the Gruffalo trail was great for families and children.